Stacy's Pita Chips

 Stacy's Pita Chips is an American brand of snack products based in Randolph, Massachusetts, specializing in various flavors of pita chips.
 Pita chips are slices of pita bread which are baked until crunchy.
 They are commonly eaten as a snack and come in a variety of flavors including Simply Naked (flavored only with sea salt), Cinnamon Sugar, and Garlic Parmesan among others.
 Stacy's also makes other crunchy snacks such as Pita Thins, Cheese Petites, and Bagel Chips.

-Stacy's Pita Chips was founded by Stacy Madison and her now ex-husband Mark Andrus in 1996, originally giving the pita chips away for free at their food cart to keep customers happy while waiting in line.
+Stacy's Pita Chips was founded by Stacy Madison and Mark Andrus in 1996, originally giving the pita chips away for free at their food cart to keep customers happy while waiting in line.
 In 2006, Stacy's Pita Chips reached in revenue and was sold to PepsiCo where it now operates under the Frito-Lay division.

 History

 Stacy's D'Lites

 In 1996, Stacy Madison and Mark Andrus began selling pita bread sandwiches out of their food cart, called Stacy's D'Lites, in Boston, Massachusetts.
 Due to the popularity of the sandwiches, Stacy and Mark would over-order pita bread from a local bakery.
 Rather than wasting the extra bread, they sliced the pita into chips, seasoned them with cinnamon sugar or Parmesan, and baked the bread until it became crunchy.
 The chips were distributed for free while customers waited for their sandwiches to be made.